CDA Seals Seven Illegal Asphalt Plants - UrduPoint

 CDA Seals Seven Illegal Asphalt Plants

-ISLAMABAD, (UrduPoint / Pakistan Point News - 19th Nov, 2020 ) :The Capital Development Authority (CDA) Thursday sealed seven asphalt and concrete mixing plants operating in the city without having 'no objection certificate' (NoC) from the civic agency.
+ISLAMABAD, (UrduPoint / Pakistan Point News - 22nd Nov, 2020 ) :The Capital Development Authority (CDA) has sealed seven asphalt and concrete mixing plants operating in the city without having 'no objection certificate' (NoC) from the civic agency.

 A joint operation was carried out in collaboration with Islamabad Capital Territory (ICT) administration that sealed three plants along Srinagar highway and four near Sangjani, an official in CDA told APP.